-All NSAIDs should be used with caution: they can cause serious side effects, including stomach ulcers, gastrointestinal bleeding, kidney failure, heart attacks, and strokes.
+NSAIDs should be used with caution.
+All increase the risk of serious side effects, including stomach ulcers, gastrointestinal bleeding, kidney failure, heart attacks, and strokes.
 Except for low-dose aspirin and naproxen, NSAIDs might not be appropriate for people at risk of heart disease or stroke.
-Don’t take them for long periods of time without consulting a doctor.
+Don't take them for long periods of time without consulting a doctor.

-Taking effectiveness, safety and cost into account, we have chosen two generic NSAIDs as Consumer Reports Health Best Buy Drugs:
+Taking effectiveness, safety, and cost into account, we have chosen two NSAIDs as Consumer Reports Best Buy Drugs:

-- If you have heart disease or are at risk of heart attack or stroke, talk with your doctor about the potential risks of taking any NSAID regularly for long periods.
+- If you have heart disease or are at risk of a heart attack or stroke, talk with your doctor about the potential risks of taking any NSAID.

 - Take the lowest dose of an NSAID that brings relief and do not take any longer than necessary.

 - NSAIDs can interact with other medicines, including other NSAIDs, such as aspirin, and increase the risk of serious side effects.
 If your doctor prescribes an NSAID, tell him or her about any other medicines or dietary supplements you are taking, including daily aspirin to reduce your risk of heart attack or stroke.